top of page

 Kay Goodstadt

-SIP HAPPENS: A STORY OF (IN)FIDELITEA is a stirring portrayal of fractured love, inherited silence, and the ache of things unsaid.
-This 78,000-word upmarket novel unfolds across London, Tel Aviv, and New Orleans, opening in 2005 as Hurricane Katrina looms—an emotional pressure system that mirrors the slow boil of Ciaran Cowan’s life, steeped in ambivalence and ache.
-A globally recognized English actor, Ciaran is forced to navigate marital fallout, tabloid scandal, fertility trauma, and the quiet reckoning of second acts.
+SIP HAPPENS: A STORY OF (IN)FIDELITEA is a stirring portrait of fractured love, inherited silence, and the ache of things unsaid.
+This 80,000-word upmarket novel unfolds across London, Tel Aviv, and New Orleans, opening in 2005 as Hurricane Katrina looms—a pressure system that mirrors the slow boil of Ciaran Cowan’s life, steeped in ambivalence and ache.

-When a viral scandal accuses Ciaran of adultery with Daniya Kahn—a poet with whom he shared a chaste afternoon of tea and cakes in the French Quarter—his marriage to Emiya begins to fracture.
-The fallout is amplified by TEA-TV, a global media conglomerate that began as a boutique streaming service and now sells gossip as currency and truth as trend.
-As the narrative spirals from 2005 to 2023, SIP HAPPENS: A STORY OF (IN)FIDELITEA traces an intergenerational reckoning—where the emotional residue of past choices lingers, and love must be redefined across time, trauma, and perception.
+Ciaran, a globally recognized English actor, is forced to navigate marital fallout, tabloid scandal, fertility trauma, and the quiet reckoning of second acts.
+When a viral headline accuses him of adultery with Daniya Kahn—a poet with whom he shared nothing more than tea and cakes in the French Quarter—his marriage to Emiya begins to fracture.
+The fallout is amplified by TEA-TV, a global media conglomerate that sells gossip as currency and truth as trend.

 The novel’s central motif—tea—serves as both comfort and catalyst.
 It’s an aromatic infusion shared in ritual and remembrance, and a colloquial term for gossip that erodes trust.
 This duality threads through every scene, every infused silence, every rupture.